 Exploratory testing is beneficial as it allows you to give greater attention to your instincts.
 It enables us to harness the full potential of our ability to objectively assess, critique, and challenge your understanding of the product to generate critical data while using the system.
 Exploratory testing and automation are not mutually exclusive; instead, they complement each other.
 The day-to-day repetitive regression testing is handled by automation.
 Testers, on the other hand, can use exploratory sessions to test many flows that automated tests can't cover or system scenarios that the team had not even considered before coding.

 The beauty of exploratory testing is that there are no limitations on how deep you can go into the system.
 As you dig a little deeper, you'll discover more flows, issues, and areas that need to be explored further or automated.
 Some projects are too complex from the beginning, meaning the stories are there but the team does not know how to test it since there are so many "unknown unknowns."
-Programmers and testers can work collaboratively and "Pair" to explore as they start executing system flows, attempting to remove the unknowns supplying critical feedback on how well the system is built based on preliminary requirements.
+Programmers and testers can work collaboratively and "Pair" to explore as they start executing system flows, attempting to remove the unknowns and supplying critical feedback on how well the system is built based on preliminary requirements.

-If you've done exploratory testing before, you should be aware that there are numerous ways to explore, regardless of the system under test's complexity.
+If you've done exploratory testing before, you should be aware that there are numerous ways to explore, regardless of the system under the test's complexity.
 As a result, the exploration can be carried out by a single team member, in pairs, or even by the entire team working together in some cases.

 Exploration guided by Test charts